ChielBruin/Gitcovery/README.md

 git.forEachFile(lambda x: print(x.path))
 ```

 More examples are located in the `examples` folder.
-For example, try running `python3 examples/graphs.py` from the root of this repository to see the evolution of the file size of this README.
+For example, try running `python examples/graphs.py` from the root of this repository to see the evolution of the file size of this README.

 ## Future work
 - Improve the implementation for diffs